Aldiwildan77/inspectd/docs/PRD.md

 ## inspectd - Go Runtime Inspection Tool

-**Version:** 1.0.0
+**Version:** 1.1.0
 **Last Updated:** 2024
-**Status:** Implemented
+**Status:** Implemented (CLI + SDK)

 ---

 ## 1. Executive Summary

-**inspectd** is a command-line tool designed to inspect Go runtime internals from within a running Go process.
+**inspectd** is a command-line tool and SDK designed to inspect Go runtime internals from within a running Go process.
 The tool provides structured, deterministic JSON output optimized for AI agent consumption and automation workflows.
 It is a read-only, production-safe inspection utility with minimal overhead.

 ### Key Characteristics